LauraTatianaToro/EECS3221-Assignment-1/README.md

 The program is invoked with
 ./ring N leader cnt

-Processes are created using  fork-exec adn SIGUSR1 to send signals.
+Processes are created using  fork-exec and SIGUSR1 to send signals.